Harshini-Menta/House-Price-Prediction/README.md

 5. Open a web browser and go to http://localhost:5001 to access the application.

 ## Usage
-1.Enter the desired values for number of bedrooms, bathrooms, size, and zip code in the input fields.
+1. Enter the desired values for number of bedrooms, bathrooms, size, and zip code in the input fields.

-2.Click the "Predict" button to see the predicted house price.
+2. Click the "Predict" button to see the predicted house price.

 ## Technologies Used
 Python ,